yaaaarn/downcloud/README.md

 ## authentication

-some tracks are only available for download with a soundcloud oauth token. to get yours:
+higher-quality downloads of some tracks are only available for download with a soundcloud oauth token. to get yours:

 1. open soundcloud and log in
 2. open devtools and go to **application** > **storage** > **cookies** > `soundcloud.com`